 Our specialist multi-disciplinary team of leaders, carers, therapists and educationalists work seamlessly together.
 They teach and proactively support pupils who have been subjected to adverse childhood experiences, including trauma, toxic stress and associated mental wellbeing difficulties, aiming to break the cycle of adversity.

-We have a specific provision within the school called the Quiet Learning Zone where we support children and young people who have an autistic spectrum condition and those who have communication and sensory difficulties.
 The environment and teaching approaches are tailored to ensure our children and young people thrive and can develop their self-esteem.